|Modern Pulp||Mar 24 2009|

 These may look like new Dashiell Hammett book covers, but they’re actually promotional posters painted by the brilliant Owen Smith for the San Francisco Arts Commission’s Art on Market Street 2008 Program.
 If you read our post on author Daniel Chavarría you know we love Smith’s work.
 When we see it we immediately think pulp, but we aren’t particularly reminded of any other pulp artist’s work.
 To be fair, we don’t know if Smith considers himself a pulp artist, but we do think his paintings are lurid and mysterious in way that make them a fit for the genre.

 Moving on from the Hammett pieces, the painting chosen for the cover of Maureen Dowd’s Are Men Neccesary? is also great, though we don’t think it belongs on a collection of essays.
-Below that, The Forgotten Arm is an Aimee Mann album, and the pairing is also a bit square peg/round hole.
+Below that, The Forgotten Arm is an Aimee Mann album, and the pairing is also a bitsquare peg/round hole.
 If it has to be music, we’d rather see Smith’s work on a José James cd; if on a book, then where better than on the next James Ellroy?
 But the art remains brilliant regardless, and we look forward to Smith’s future creations.
-You can see more here.
+You can see more here, and the write-up we mentioned on Chavarría is here.